platonic-realm/project-zero/Chapter-1/Chapter-1.md

 ![container started](img/container_started.png)

-## Step 2: Downloading the kernel and busybox source codes
+## Step 2: Downloading the kernel and BusyBox source codes

-Linux kernel's and Busybox's configurations remain consistent most of the time.
+Linux kernel's and BusyBox's configurations remain consistent most of the time.
 But, new features are introduced in new releases and sometimes lead to a minor rearrangement of configurations.
 Therefore, I suggest using the same version mentioned next in your first build.
-We will [Linux 6.1.2](https://mirrors.edge.kernel.org/pub/linux/kernel/v6.x/linux-6.1.2.tar.xz) and [Busybox 1.35.0](https://www.busybox.net/downloads/busybox-1.35.0.tar.bz2).
+We will [Linux 5.15.86](https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.15.86.tar.xz) and [BusyBox 1.35.0](https://www.busybox.net/downloads/busybox-1.35.0.tar.bz2).

 First, we create a directory **"res"** to download the source code tar files.
 ```